 • Furnace filter: $10-$30

-In many cases, this problem is linked to an incorrect thermostat setting or a dusty air filter that’s limiting airflow.
-Use the steps above to fix the problem.
+In many cases, this problem is tied to a wrong thermostat setting or a dirty air filter that’s restricting airflow.
+Follow the steps above to fix the problem.

-If this isn’t what’s happening, ensure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If this isn’t what’s happening, make sure your thermostat is set correctly and working properly.
+If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll sound like your furnace is running all the time.

 Estimated Repair Cost